Written by: Felicity Flores

 Einstein’s success can be attributed to creativity, persistence and curiosity, work ethic, interdisciplinary thinking, communication skills, and collaboration.

-While Einstein’s high IQ might have played a role in his success, we must remember that it was just one piece of the puzzle.
+While Einstein’s high IQ might have contributed to his success, we must remember that it was just one piece of the puzzle.

 More In IQ